 The family mediation voucher scheme is designed to support parties who may be able to resolve their family law disputes outside of court.

-Initial research from the Family Mediation Council has suggested that of the first 2,800 completed cases using the vouchers, 65% reached either a whole or partial agreement.
+Research from the Family Mediation Council has suggested that of 7,200 completed cases using the vouchers, more than two-thirds reached agreement without the need to go to court.

 What is family mediation?